BLOG

 Jokes aside, we end up saying, “I did it because it just felt right.”
 Our limbic systems work although they are not always synced with the neocortex.

-About this topic I strongly recommend you Simon Sinek book, Start With the Why.
-One of the best book I´ve ever read.
+Regarding this topic, I strongly recommend Simon Sinek’s book Start With the Why.
+It is one of the best books I´ve ever read.

 To get back to our brains, 200,000 years ago, our ancestors lived in an Immediate Return Environment.